xsini92/xsini92/README.md

 👋 Hi there, I'm @xsini92

-🏢 I studied Chemistry but ended up to be an IT Healthcare Consultant.
+🏢 I studied Chemistry but ended up to be an IT Healthcare Product Owner.
 Life's jokes! 😂

 ⚙️ In my job, I do various stuff like:
   - 2nd level Helpdesk